Professional Skills in Psych

 Resource implications for students

 Students may incur a cost if they print the reading material posted on blackboard.
-The core text book is not essential but is recommended and therefore students may incur a cost for purchasing this book.

 Courses including this module